Yvonne Lue

-Yvonne Lue is a Jamaican doctor who works in the field of medical microbiology.
-Lue is one of the few Black women who have led clinical microbiology since the 1950-70s.
+Yvonne Lue is a Jamaican medical microbiologist.
 She is the President for the New York City Branch of the American Society for Microbiology (ASM).
+Lue is one of the few Black women who have led clinical microbiology since the 1950 thru 1970s.

 Early life

-Lue is a native of Jamaica.
-She did her bachelors in biology at LIU Brooklyn from 1966 to 1970, her doctorate in microbiology at the Columbia Graduate School of Arts and Sciences from 1970 to 1976, and her post doctoral training in clinical microbiology from 1976-1978 at Columbia University College of Physicians and Surgeons, despite wide discrimination and hostility.
-She became involved with the American Society for Microbiology (ASM) early in her career.
+Lue is from Jamaica.
+She completed a bachelor's degree in biology at Long Island University, Brooklyn (1966–1970), a doctorate in microbiology at Columbia Graduate School of Arts and Sciences (1970–1976), and postdoctoral training in clinical microbiology at Columbia University College of Physicians and Surgeons (1976–1978).
+She has been involved with the American Society for Microbiology for many years.

 Career

-Lue recalls being the only historically underrepresented scientist that passed the ABMM examination in 1984.
-She was the director for the Microbiology & Virology departments at the Teterboro facility at the Quest Diagnostics from 1992 - 2007.
-She was part of the Planning Committee, UMDNJ Center for Continuing and Outreach Education, University Symposia in Clinical Laboratory Medicine from 2000-2008.
-She was the director for Long Island Jewish Medical Center, Clinical Laboratories in Microbiology from 2008-2010.
-She worked part-time as the Assistant Director in Microbiology at the Enzo Clinical Labs Inc. from 2008-2013.
-She was a Microbiology Consultant at aLab Services from 2012-2014.
+In 1984, Lue passed the ABMM examination, becoming one of the few Black women to do so at the time.
+She held positions as director of the Microbiology and Virology departments at the Teterboro facility of Quest Diagnostics (1992–2007).
+From 2000 to 2008, Lue was a member of the Planning Committee for the University Symposia in Clinical Laboratory Medicine at the UMDNJ Center for Continuing and Outreach Education.
+From 2008-2010, she was the director for Long Island Jewish Medical Center, Clinical Laboratories in Microbiology.
+She also held part-time and consulting positions at Enzo Clinical Labs Inc.(2008–2013) and aLab Services (2012–2014).

-Lue served on several ASM committees.
-She is an elected Member-at-Large representing branches for the Journal of Clinical Microbiology editorial board and the Council Policy Committee (CPC).
-She is the current President in the New York City Branch of ASM (American Society for Microbiology), where she actively mentors and trains local microbiologists.
+Lue served on several ASM committees, including as a Member-at-Large representing branches on the Journal of Clinical Microbiology editorial board and the Council Policy Committee (CPC).
+She is currently the President of the New York City Branch of ASM (American Society for Microbiology).